lourencorodrigo/update-available-service-worker/README.md

-This application is an example in [Create React App](https://github.com/facebookincubator/create-react-app) of how to identify the update of a [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers/) and notify the user that a cache update exists.
+This application is an example in [Create React App](https://github.com/facebookincubator/create-react-app) of how to identify the update available with [Service Worker](https://developers.google.com/web/fundamentals/primers/service-workers/) and notify the user that a cache update exists.

 ## Demo